Global sell-off, BoE uncertainty, gas prices push sterling lower - Up News Info

 Article content

+European banks were on course for their worst session in a year while in the U.S. the banking sub-index dropped over 3% as investors flocked to the safety of government bonds, pushing yields sharply lower.

-Investors turned to the safe haven of the greenback which firmed to a four-week high, with the dollar index reaching 93.4.
+On foreign exchange markets, traders turned to the safe haven of the greenback which touched a four-week high on the dollar index at 93.4.

 “What we are seeing is all risk currencies taking a hit across the board,” said Jeremy Stretch, head of G10 FX strategy at CIBC Capital Markets.